World Leaders are beginning to embrace Electric Vehicle technology

 “Batteries have the potential to revolutionise the energy market, reducing peaking power requirements, optimising grid utilisation of renewables and in some cases enabling consumers to go off the grid altogether.
 The excitement of technology in the Bay Area is exhilarating…..but not quite as palpable as the jolt you feel when you hit the accelerator!”

-Earlier this year, long time electric car enthusiast Barack Obama spent some time checking out the brand new Chevrolet (Holden) Bolt at the Detroit Auto show.
+Earlier this year, long time electric car enthusiast Barack Obama spent some time checking out some brand new electric cars and Tesla’s at the Detroit Auto show.

 Long a supporter of plug-in electric vehicles (PEV) as a stratergy to reduce carbon emissions and the harmful effects of climate change, Obama has gone on record to say he will purchase a Tesla once he leaves office.
 He will surely need a Tesla charger to help provide some kW into his car.